Financial permaculture in action

 During this pre-consulting period, we aimed to harvest ideas for businesses enhancement and bring diverse stakeholders to the table to identify development strategies.
 During the actual summit, we would bring in a team of expert facilitators, Permaculture designers, financial advisors and leaders within various fields of business.
 These professionals in teams of four, each led a group of local participants and entrepreneurs from around the world.
 At the end of a four-day design charrette, the teams would pitch their business ideas to potential local and regional investors and Government officials.
 One group was always a business incubator that had the role of supporting the development of the other businesses while also helping them weave together as a web of business ecology, which included an assessment of the local financial ecosystem that the start-up companies would exist within.

 Integrating Permaculture Principles With Finance

 During this design process I shared above we filtered all of our design thinking through the following principles of Financial Permaculture.
-I’ve put together a comparative chart of financial investment principles taken from Catherine Austin Fitts of Solari Inc. and Permaculture principles drawn from David Holmgren and others.
+I’ve put together a comparative chart of financial investment principles taken from Catherine Austin Fitts of Solari Inc. and Permaculture principles.
 Permaculture is a multi-principle approach to whole systems design.
 Using only one principle can cause inefficiency in the design and imbalance in the system, therefore for each finance reference, I incorporated various Permaculture principles.